14 Best vocabulary apps to improve your communication skills

 Then there is the vast and comprehensive dictionary, which Vocabulary.com claims to be the fastest in the world.
 It is an amazing interactive tool.
 Every word that you look up will be added to your learning queue.
 Users can submit a list of words that they want to learn.

-Students can use Vocabulary.com for free and there are various payment plans for educators and companies.
-This is one of the best vocabulary apps and bundles for schools.
+Students can use Vocabulary.com for free, with various payment plans available for educators and companies.
+It’s one of the best app bundles for schools.
 Alternatively, see our list of language learning apps.

 Rating: ★★★★☆